terraform-azurerm-examples/example-hub/vpngw_README.md

 You will need to retain the caCert.pem, caKey.pem and base64_x509_caCert.pem files.

+An example .pem file is included in the repo for comparison, or for test/dev use.

 ## Update Terraform config

 This config has four variables for the vpn_client_configuration block.
 All are defaulted: